thmhoag/steamcmd/README.md

 RUN steamcmd +app_update 1 +quit
 ```

-Images that inherit from this one should include instructions to mount the `/home/steam/Steam` directory as a volume.
-This ensures that the `Steam` cache and any workshop files or mods will persist after the container stops/restarts.

 ### Root/User Caveat

 By default, this image runs as the `steam` user and does not have root access inside the container.
 This is partially due to the way that `steamcmd` expects to be run as a user with the name `steam`, but also for the increased security of not having root inside the container.